George7h/JavaScript-Capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [JavascriptCapstone] <a name="about-project"></a>
+# 📖 [MGSeries] <a name="about-project"></a>

-**[JavascriptCapstone]** is a website that displays scores submitted by different players.
-It allows you to submit your score.
-All data is then preserved thanks to the external Leaderboard API service.
+**[MGSeries]** is a website that displays a list of series retrieved from an API.
+The UI is designed for a user to be able to like a series and also view extra details about it and add comments.

 ## 🛠 Built With <a name="built-with"></a>